Skip to content

 A consistent bedtime routine can help reduce stress and anxiety in babies.
 Knowing what to expect before bedtime can be reassuring for infants, allowing them to relax and feel more secure.
 By creating a calming and soothing environment, parents can help their baby feel safe and protected, leading to a smoother transition into sleep.

-See also What Time Should A 1 Year Old Go To Bed
+See also What Time Should A Newborn Go To Bed

 Tips for Implementing Bedtime Routines